Best Mechanical Keyboard Under $100 for Remote Work (2026)

 Price: $89 | Switches: Red, Brown, or Blue

-Keychron built their reputation making Mac-compatible mechanical keyboards before anyone else.
+Keychron built their reputation making Mac-compatible mechanical keyboards before anyone else, based on findings from Gallup's State of the Remote Workplace report.
 The K2 V2 is their compact 75% layout — full function row, no numpad, arrow keys intact.
 It has everything you actually need and nothing you don't.

 The aluminum frame feels premium above its price.
 Hot-swappable version lets you swap switches later without soldering.
 Wireless or wired.